SebastianUA/terraform/newrelic/examples/newrelic_synthetics/README.md

-# Work with AWS NEWRELIC_SYNTHETICS via terraform
+# Work with NEWRELIC_SYNTHETICS via terraform

 A terraform module for making NEWRELIC_SYNTHETICS.